Holographic DC SQUID in the presence of dark matter: Introduction

-From our point of view, the above relations can be interpreted in the slightly different manner.
-Suppose, that the phase difference, $\Delta \phi_A$ or $\Delta \phi_B$, in one of the branches of the considered device has changed as a result of external factors.
-In the model under inspection we understand this phenomenon as a {\it dark matter} particle appearing in one of the Josephson junctions being the part of the SQUID.
-This means that the current phase relation changes in the same way as the effective magnetic flux would appear.
+Taking our main goal into account we interpret the relation $I=I_A+I_B$ for the total current in the SQUID, with the currents flowing across each of the junctions given by the relation (\ref{eqjj}), in the slightly different manner.
+Namely suppose, that the phase difference, $\Delta \phi_A$ (or $\Delta \phi_B$), in one of the branches of the considered device has changed as a result of external factors.
+In the model under inspection we understand this phenomenon as a {\it hidden sector} particle appearing in one of the Josephson junctions of the SQUID.
+This means that the current phase relation changes in the same way as if the effective magnetic flux would appear.
 The large sensitivity of the device, rises the hope of detecting such transition of the {\it dark matter} particle, under the assumption of the validity of the coupling between {\it hidden} and {\it visible} sectors.
 In this paper we shall suppose that a single {\it dark matter} particle appears in one SQUID branch at a time, leaving aside the issue of possible fluctuations of the SQUID signal due to consecutive events.
 This problem will be studied in future publications.